YasminAbouothman/SOC-Analysis-Writeups/TryHackMe/Windows-Logging-for-SOC/README.md

     For example, you can use it to trace what happened after a successful logon, such as when the user logged off, started a process
     This allows you to build a timeline of the user’s activity and determine whether the account was used maliciously after authentication.

+&nbsp;&nbsp;&nbsp;

+    3. Source Network Address: During an investigation, this is one of the most important fields because it helps identify the attacker’s source IP
+&nbsp;&nbsp;&nbsp;

+    4. Failure Reason: This field explains why the logon attempt failed.

+Now that we’ve covered the important fields to examine, let’s answer the questions for this task.
+&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;

+> Open the **Practice-Security.evtx** file on the VM’s Desktop.
+Which IP performed a brute force of the THM-PC?

 ## **Task 4: Security Log User Management**